bdi-lab/InGram/README.md

 To train InGram from scratch, run `train.py` with arguments.

-Please tune our model in your machine in the range provided in Appendix C, because the best hyperparameters may be different due to randomness.
+Please tune the hyperparameters of our model using the range provided in Appendix C of the paper because the best hyperparameters may be different due to randomness.

 The list of arguments of `train.py` and their brief descriptions:
 - `--data_name`: name of the dataset